 For the case with spatially varying surface elevation and velocities you have to prepare one data file before you set up the hydrodynamic simulation.
 The file must contain the total water depth and the velocity components in the x-and y-directions.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
 If a dfsu-file is used piecewice constant interpolation is used to map the data.
 If a dfs2-file is used bilinear interpolation is used to map the data.
 In case the input data file contains a single time step, this field is used.
 In case the file contains several time steps, e.g. from the results of a previous simulation, the actual starting time of the simulation is used to interpolate the field in time.
+Therefore the starting time must be between the start and end time of the file.

-6.19 Boundary Conditions
+6.20 Boundary Conditions

 Initially, the set-up editor scans the mesh file for boundary codes (sections), and displays the recognized codes and suggest a default name for each.
-You can re-name these names to more meaningful names in the Domain dialog (see Boundary names (p.
-52)).
+You can re-name these names to more meaningful names in the Domain dialog (see Boundary names (p.60)).